Atienn/SOEN287PROJECT/README.md

 # SOEN287PROJECT

-Repository for the webpage project of SOEN 287.
+Repository for the website project of SOEN 287.